raspberrypilearning/blender-marble/en/quiz1/question_1.md

   --- feedback ---

-  It's true that they can cover any surface regardless of shape - but that is not the only reason.
+  It is true that they can cover any surface regardless of shape, but that is not the only reason.

   --- /feedback ---